A digital nomad workstation

 2. A shorter journey can be just as rewarding as a longer one.

-2) Plan your finances
+2) Plan Your Finances

 On your journey to becoming a digital nomad, it can be easy to overlook the financial aspect of remote life.
 Love it or hate it, managing your finances well can mean the difference between enjoying your trip stress-free and pulling your hair out as your bank account dips dangerously close to the red.